 The HUSKY Health program is committed to providing support to Connecticut Medical Assistance Program (CMAP) providers.
 Please utilize the following tools to assist with the assessment and treatment of patients with chronic pain conditions.

-Community Health Network of Connecticut, Inc. (CHNCT), on behalf of the Department of Social Services (DSS) and the HUSKY Health Program, offers a comprehensive program to support Connecticut Medical Assistance Program (CMAP) enrolled providers and their practices.
-The Provider Collaborative assigns CHNCT subject-matter experts to work with providers and their staff to support the practice’s operational, administrative, and clinical functions as they relate to HUSKY Health.
+Community Health Network of Connecticut, Inc.® (CHNCT), on behalf of the Department of Social Services (DSS) and the HUSKY Health program, offers a comprehensive program to support Connecticut Medical Assistance Program (CMAP) enrolled providers and their practices.
+The Provider Collaborative assigns CHNCT subject matter experts to work with providers and their staff to support the practice’s operational, administrative, and clinical functions as they relate to HUSKY Health.

-Practices may work with any or all CHNCT departments participating in the Provider Collaborative to receive education and training for services available to providers, their staff and to HUSKY Health members.
+Practices may work with any or all CHNCT departments participating in the Provider Collaborative to receive education and training for services available to providers, their staff, and to HUSKY Health members.

-For providers interested in becoming CMAP enrolled and leveraging all of the resources provided by CHNCT, please call 1.800.440.5071.Download the Provider Collaborative
+Providers interested in becoming CMAP enrolled and leveraging all of the resources provided by CHNCT, please call 1.800.440.5071.

 We are prepared to discuss any questions providers have, including:

 Member Engagement Services is considered the first line of contact for members and providers regarding any questions about the HUSKY Health program.
 Member Engagement Services is available Monday through Friday from 8:00 a.m. to 6:00 p.m.

 Member Engagement Services provides assistance with all of the following and more: